We think a think tank should actually think.

 “Sound governance is not some abstract ideal or utopian pipe dream.
 Nor does it occur by accident or through sudden outbreaks of altruism.
 It happens when leaders lead with integrity, when directors actually direct and when stakeholders demand the highest level of ethics and accountability.”

-J.Richard Finlay — Addressing the Standing Committee on Banking, Commerce and the Economy, The Senate of Canada, 1994.
+J.Richard Finlay — Addressing the Standing Committee on Banking, Commerce and the Economy, The Senate of Canada, 1994, one of a number of apperances before the committees of the Parliament of Canada.